-The enacted 2018-2019 general fund biennial budget provides for \$18.7 billion in appropriations for fiscal 2018 and \$18.8 billion for fiscal 2019.
+The enacted 2018-2019 general fund biennial budget provided for \$18.7 billion in appropriations for fiscal 2018 and \$18.8 billion for fiscal 2019.
 The fiscal 2018 budget funds growth of 5.4% from fiscal 2017.
-Notable policy actions in the enacted budget include personnel savings under the new SEBAC agreement for wages, pension, healthcare and OPEB, a suspension of sales tax revenue sharing with municipalities which is replaced by direct grants from the general fund, an increase in cigarette taxes, and an increase in the hospital provider tax to leverage additional federal Medicaid reimbursement that requires the pending assent of the federal government.

-The enacted budget was based on a revenue growth forecast of 5.9% in fiscal 2018 and 0.9% in fiscal 2019 that incorporates the policy actions.
-The state's November 2017 CRE forecast lowered anticipated revenues by \$227 million to incorporate PIT and sales tax reallocations and shortfalls and a large decline in federal grants.
-Incorporating prior state balances and updated expenditures, the state now forecasts a \$203 million (just over 1%) operating deficit for the current fiscal year and will propose a deficit mitigation plan to eliminate the deficit in the near future.
+The enacted budget was based on a revenue growth forecast of 5.9% in fiscal 2018 and 0.9% in fiscal 2019 that incorporates the policy actions discussed above.
+The state's January 2018 CRE forecast lowered anticipated revenues by \$277 million to incorporate PIT and sales tax reallocations and shortfalls and a large decline in federal grants.
+Incorporating prior state balances and updated revenues and expenditures, the state's office of policy and management in February 2018 forecast a \$195 million (just over 1%) operating deficit for fiscal 2018.